mrozekma/serial-bridge/doc/index.rst

 There currently aren't any automated tests, so I can only speak to configurations I personally use:

 * **Operating System**: Known to work on both Windows and Linux. macOS is likely also fine, but untested.
-* **Node.js**: Known to work under Node 10.
-Builds fine under Node 12, but untested.
-Node 14+ doesn't currently work because of a build problem in a dependency.
-I'll likely fix this at some point, but it's not a high priority.
+* **Node.js**: Currently works under Node 12, 14, and 16.
+Newer versions might work; older versions definitely don't.
+This is mostly based on `Node SerialPort's support matrix <https://serialport.io/docs/guide-platform-support>`_, which is based on `Node's support matrix <https://github.com/nodejs/Release#release-schedule>`_.
 If you need to run a separate copy of Node for this project, I recommend looking into `nvm <https://github.com/nvm-sh/nvm>`_.

 .. _installation: